Gxesan/IMU-Low-Latency-Project/README.md

 Below is the pipeline through which the system processes motion data:
 1. Physical Motion: Changes in acceleration and rotation are detected by the ICM-20948 IMU's accelerometer and gyroscope
 2. SPI Read: The STM32 board reads the raw sensor registers via SPI
-3. MCU Processing: The STM32 converts raw data into a 14-byte binary payload
+3. MCU Processing: The STM32 converts raw data into a 14-byte binary payload (now 10 after sensor fusion moved to main.c)
 4. UART-to-USB: The binary payload is transmitted to the ST-LINK USB Bridge
 5. Python backend: A Python script converts the binary stream and estimates pitch and roll after calibration, and a complementary filter is applied
 6. UDP Teleplot: The calculated results are sent to Teleplot for real-time graphing via UDP